Introdution to Power-Aware HPC

 The training data can be found here Project Section.

-Notes are available in the Download Section.
+The lecture notes are available in the Download Section.

 CMOS VLSI Design: A Circuits and Systems Perspective (4th Edition) by Neil Weste, David Harris